rkweehinzmann/user-documentation/docs/user-guide/index.md

 SciCat, a _science catalogue_, should serve you to find back your data through its **metadata**.
 Generally all datasets in SciCat are a priori datasets of _metadata_.
 In a further step, SciCat can handle access to the actual the experimental data.

-SciCat is a bookkeeping tool accompanying some critical steps during the entire data life cycle which are: getting an overview of datasets for data analysis, for re-analysis, for publishing datasets, and in particular for publication.
+SciCat is a data management tool accompanying some critical steps during the entire data life cycle which are: getting an overview of datasets for data analysis, for re-analysis, for publishing datasets, and in particular for publication.

 SciCat has several strong points: